claramoreira/countries-app/README.md

 # Countries App

-This is a very simple React App created to consume the [Rest Countries](https://restcountries.eu/) and practice some React basics.
+This is a very simple React App created to consume the [Rest Countries API](https://restcountries.eu/) and practice some React basics.